SagarMaheshwary/mvc-php/readme.md

 # MVC With Plain PHP
-- An mvc app built on php without using any packages.
+- An mvc framework built on php without using any packages.

 # Getting the app up and running
 - Clone or download zip from the above green button.